One of the first things I learned when I first opened KN Literary arts is that the term “ghostwriter” has a realllllllly bad rep.

-But over time, my editorial matchmakers and I learned how to soothe our clients’ anxiety: by educating them in how common it is to have a work ghostwritten.
+But over time, my Publishing Consultants and I learned how to soothe our clients’ anxiety: by educating them in how common it is to have a work ghostwritten.

 Any given week, as many as 50% of books on the New York Times nonfiction bestseller list have been written, or at the very least heavily doctored, by someone other than the author on the cover.

 As of this writing, there are books on the bestseller list by The Daily Show’s Trevor Noah, Fox News’s Bill O’Reilly, the Dalai Lama and the stars of the reality TV show “Fixer Upper.”